dqrobotics/dqrobotics.github.io/index.md

 # Remarks
 1. The DQ Robotics software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfrigement.
 2. Refer to the issue tracker of each programming language if you need support.
-Support is given in a voluntary basis.
+Support is given on a voluntary basis.